 A freehold estate converted from a lease with a perpetual right of renewal

-11. If you had a lease with a perpetual right of renewal that was converted into a freehold estate, your 2-year period on the date the original leasehold estate was granted to you.
+12. If you had a lease with a perpetual right of renewal that was converted into a freehold estate, your bright-line start date is the date the original leasehold estate was granted to you.

 Settlement of relationship property